mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Because MLS messages are protected at the message level, the confidentiality and integrity of the group state do not depend on those messages being protected in transit.
-However, an attacker who can observe those messages and transit will be able to learn about the group state, including potentially the group membership (see
+However, an attacker who can observe those messages in transit will be able to learn about the group state, including potentially the group membership (see
 {{group-membership}} below).
 Such an attacker might also be able to mount denial-of-service attacks on the group or exclude new members by